ElijahPSimmons/alarmpi2/README.md

 Edited by Elijah Simmons

+# Updates on skiwithpete/alarmpi

+Take the code that is out of date and update it to a working condition for what I want.
+Goal: make an alarm clock with LEDs that simulate sunlight then play music into the weather for the day.

+# What I Learned

+* Customized coding for LEDs in python.
+* Understand code that has multiple contributers and be able to adapt it.
+* Use apis online in order to get information desired.

 The yahoo weather api now requires a 0Auth1 key through an account so I set up an account with openweathermap api as I didn't want the other yahoo features of yahoo.
 With openweatherapi, all you need to do is change you zipcode and what